-Getting Help - Tutoring: Walk in tutoring is available in the Calculus/Engineering Lab and in the Math Assistance Center (MAC) in room 215 of the O'Hara Student Center.
+Getting Help - Tutoring: Walk in tutoring is available in the Calculus/Engineering Lab and in the Math Assistance Center (MAC) in Room 215 of the O'Hara Student Center.
 Tutoring hours will be posted outside the lab and the MAC, as well as on the web at http://calculus.math.pitt.edu.
-You should go the Calculus Lab for help with computer work, and to the MAC for assistance with pencil and paper work.

-Office Hours: Your instructor will announce office hours.
+Office Hours: Your instructor will announce his office hours.